ministryofjustice/security-guidance/docs/working-securely-with-paper-documents-and-files.md

 `POLPPR004`: If you are generating original information, you **SHOULD** apply the [standard rules](government-classification-scheme.md) to decide which classification to use.
 Do not set security levels higher than necessary.
 Set the classification that is appropriate at the time.
 Classification can be altered later if circumstances change, such as when material is no longer embargoed or has been released intentionally for consultation.

 `POLPPR005`: For material at `OFFICIAL-SENSITIVE` or higher classifications, the classification **SHALL** be written in capitals at the top and bottom of each page of the document.
 You **SHOULD** use the header and footer facility if creating electronically, and include page numbers by using the format `Page x of y`.
-You **SHOULD** only create documents at classification levels above `OFFICIAL` on approved IT systems.
-If you are working with information or documentation above the `OFFICIAL` classification level, contact [MoJ Group Security](mailto:mojgroupsecurity@justice.gov.uk) for specific guidance.
+You **SHOULD** only create documents at classification levels higher than `OFFICIAL` on approved IT systems.
+If you are working with information or documentation higher than the `OFFICIAL` classification level, contact [MoJ Group Security](mailto:mojgroupsecurity@justice.gov.uk) for specific guidance.
 Files and documents **SHOULD** be marked according to the most sensitive piece of information included.

 ### Data Protection Act